zold-io/wts.zold.io/README.md

     Returns `200` and a full stack trace as plain text if the job is finished with an exception.
     We keep the information about the job in memory for 4 hours (it gets destroyed if the server reboots).

+  * `GET /output`: returns the entire log of a particular job, expecting `id` as a query argument.

   * `GET /id_rsa`: returns private RSA key of the user, expecting the keygap as an argument.